matthew-akinola/aws-webserver-prj/README.md

 5. Auto Scaling Group: Automatically adjusts the number of EC2 instances based on the load to maintain performance and availability.
 6. RDS Instance: A managed relational database service for storing application data.

+# Security Checks
+- Backend configuration was stored in S3 bucket
+- Secret credentials were managed using Secret Manager
+- Nginx was configured as a reverse proxy to direct incoming traffic from external load balancer to internal load balancer

 # Prerequisites

 Before executing the Terraform scripts, ensure that you have the following prerequisites: